 The Day Of

--Be on time!
 Photographers will not give you extra time if you’re late.
 If you book 3 hours of their time and show up an hour late, you’ll only have 2 hours of shooting time (which is why reading the contract is so important!), and you won’t get a refund for the time you weren’t there on time.

 -Take a little extra time to get ready and pamper yourself; give yourself time to relax and have fun!
-Go through your routine as usual, and spend some time on yourself – today is all about you (and anyone else your being photographed with!)
+Go through your routine as usual, and spend some time on yourself – today is all about you (and anyone else you’re being photographed with!)

 -Moisturize with a gentle lotion or oil (I use organic, virgin coconut oil) to make sure your skin isn’t dry looking, focus on the apples of your cheeks (the squishy parts that look and feel rounder when you smile), as this is a common dry area for people, as is around the nose/nostrils.